Last Edited June 22nd; 2019: We will be updating this Teamfight Tactics Guide continuously so check back in for expanded content!

-In between each round, you can move your champions to the hexagonal grid from your bench to form your army for the next fight.
-Keep in mind how your champions move across the map to attack — some champions walk, some jump over to the enemy, and ranged champions can attack from afar.
-We will write another guide soon on the best placements for your champions.
+In between each round, you can move your Champions to the hexagonal grid from your bench to form your army for the next fight.
+Keep in mind how your Champions move across the map to attack — some champions walk, some jump over to the enemy, and ranged Champions can attack from afar.

 When the fight begins, champions will automatically attack each other until their mana bar is full, in which case they’ll use their ultimate abilities.